speedment/speedment-doc/pages/predicate.md

 ```

 ### lessThan
-The following example shows a solution where we print out all films that has a length that is less or equal to 120:
+The following example prints all films that has a length that is less or equal to 120:
 ``` java
     films.stream()
         .filter(Film.LENGTH.lessThan(120))